maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## 2. Predict structures (GPU stage)
 ### 2.1.
 Basic run

+This is a general example of `run_multimer_jobs.py` usage.
+For information on running specific tasks or parallel execution on a cluster, please refer to the corresponding sections of this chapter.

 #### Input
-This step requires the pickle files (.pkl) generated during the [first stage](#1-compute-multiple-sequence-alignment-msa-and-template-features-cpu-stage).
+This step requires the pickle files (.pkl) generated during the [first step](#1-compute-multiple-sequence-alignment-msa-and-template-features-cpu-stage).
 Additionally, you'll need to provide a list of protein combinations `protein_list.txt` you intend to predict.

-Here's how to structure your combinations file `protein_list.txt`, with explanations:
+Here's how to structure your combinations file `protein_list.txt`.
+Protein names should correspond to the names of features files (`proteinA` for `proteinA.pkl`):

 **Prediction of monomers**:
   ```